Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

    This address pool must be routable from the UAN control-plane, and should be unused for other purposes.

-   This will allow for external `LoadBalancer` IP Address to be assigned to services like `HAProxy`.
+   This pool will allow for external `LoadBalancer` IP address to be assigned to services like `HAProxy`.
 Initially, these IP addresses will serve as the SSH ingress for instances of `HAProxy`.

 1. Configure and create the `/etc/subuid` and `/etc/subgid` files.

-   To allow for users to run rootless podman containers, these files must be present and configured with an entry for each user.
-These files should be uploaded to the `user` S3 bucket:
+   To allow for users to run rootless Podman containers, these files must be present and configured with an entry for each user.
+These files must be uploaded to the `user` S3 bucket:

    ```bash
    $ cray artifacts list user --format json